Woodley Town Council’s commitment to Climate Change

 - Welcomes the declaration by Wokingham Borough Council of a ‘Climate Emergency’ and will actively participate in the creation of the Borough-wide climate change strategy to ensure Woodley Town Council is fully engaged in its creation for the benefit of its residents.

-- Will explore, with all parts of the community, the development of a local action plan in support of, and to compliment, the Borough Council’s climate change strategy plan for those parts relevant to Woodley Town.”
+- Will explore, with all parts of the community, the development of a local action plan in support of, and to complement, the Borough Council’s climate change strategy plan for those parts relevant to Woodley Town.”